This document is for command line interface (CLI) tools. Graphical User Interfaces (GUI) are out of scope.

 No language is preferred between C++, Rust, and Go.
 The choice between these languages is up to the author of the tool.

-If a given flavor of SDK includes a specific language (e.g. Dart), that language may be used for tools that are distributed with that SDK.
-I.e. do not include a Dart tool in an SDK that wouldn't otherwise include the Dart runtime, but if it's already there, that's okay.
+If a SDK that is an integration of the Fuchsia IDK includes a specific language (e.g. Dart), that language may be used for tools that are distributed with that SDK.
+In other words, do not include a Dart tool in a SDK that wouldn't otherwise include the Dart runtime, but if it's already there, that's okay.

 Follow the corresponding style guide for the language and area of Fuchsia being developed.
-E.g. if the tool is included with Zircon and written in C++, use the style guide for C++ in Zircon.
+For example, if the tool is included with Zircon and written in C++, use the style guide for C++ in Zircon.
 Specifically, avoid creating a separate style guide for tools.

 Runtime Link Dependencies